How to set up guest WiFi in your café or restaurantSmall Business Advice 27 February 2020

 It’s no surprise then that as a nation, we’re conditioned to expect internet access everywhere we go, if not through our access to mobile 4G, but through public WiFi.
 After all, what is the point in ordering smashed avocado on toast if you can’t update your Instagram story to tell everyone?

 Why should I offer Guest WiFi?

-People are busy, they need to access things on the move—whether that’s checking in for a flight, accessing their banking details or replying to important emails, there is no need to be static to tick off your to-do list.
-But often, to do things, requires caffeine… in an inviting café… with the perfect internet connection.
+People are busy.
+They need to access things on the move—whether that’s checking in for a flight, accessing their banking details, or replying to important emails, there is no need to be static to tick off your to-do list.

 How to set up WiFi for your customers?

 Depending on your business budget and how quickly you need to get WiFi set up, there are a few different options to choose from, each of which comes with their own pros and cons.

 At the most basic level, business owners can, at their own risk, let customers onto their own network with their own pre-existing equipment.

 This is the cheapest option, but also the riskiest.
 It gives strangers direct access to your own data, therefore creating security risks to your business, which you may not be insured for.
 It also doesn’t cater to a high number of users and will inevitably make for a slow and unreliable connection speed.